ampproject/amphtml/extensions/amp-accordion/1.0/README.md

 ##### animate

-If true, then uses "roll-down" / "roll-up" animation during the expansion and collapse of each section Default: `false`
+If true, then uses "roll-down" / "roll-up" animation during the expansion and collapse of each section.

+Default: `false`

 ##### expandSingleSection

-If true, then expanding 1 section will automatically collapse all other sections: Default: `false`
+If true, then expanding 1 section will automatically collapse all other sections.

+Default: `false`

 #### BentoAccordionSection

 ##### animate

-If true, then uses "roll-down" / "roll-up" animation during the expansion and collapse the section Default: `false`
+If true, then uses "roll-down" / "roll-up" animation during the expansion and collapse the section.

+Default: `false`

 ##### expanded

 If true, expands the section.

 Default: `false`

 ##### onExpandStateChange